 We'll do one or more of the following...

-- If the loan is covered by the Zopa Safeguard Trust (this only applies if you‘re an individual investor and doesn‘t cover all products), you may be able to recover your money and we‘ll make a claim for the amount outstanding under the loan on your behalf;
+- If the loan is covered by the Zopa Safeguard Trust (see the note below for more information), you may be able to recover your money and we'll make a claim for the amount outstanding under the loan on your behalf;

 - If the loan is not covered by the Trust or your claim is unsuccessful, we, acting as your agent, will take action to recover the outstanding debt from the loan customer;